MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ---
-title: Implementing 3D app launchers
+title: Implement 3D app launchers
-description: How to create 3D app launchers and logos for Windows Mixed Reality apps and games.
+description: How to create 3D app launchers and logos for Windows Mixed Reality apps and games, both on HoloLens and immersive (VR) headsets.
 author: thmignon
 ms.author: thmignon
 ms.date: 03/21/2018